Mon – Thu Reception 7.00am – 6.00pm

 Dr. Gunhouse and Dr. Heinrich have been with the Practice since the middle of 2013.
 Dr. Heinrich has a special interest in Skin and Muscoskeletal Health.
 Dr. Gunhouse’s medical interests include Paediatric, Family Medicine and Men’s Health.
-Dr. Jasinski, Dr Siah and Dr Chow joined the practice in January 2017.
+Dr. Jasinski and Dr Siah joined the practice in January 2017.
 Mackenzie House Medical Centre merged with us in November 2017 and consequently Dr Ben Griffin, Dr David van Gend, Dr Mary Donohue, Dr Raylin de Jesus and Dr Gabriella Gillmore joined at that stage.

-For routine appointments please phone the practice during reception hours.
-Inform our staff should you require longer than a standard 10 minute appointment.
+For routine appointments please phone the practice during reception hours, or alternatively book online.
+Inform our staff should you believe you require longer than a standard 10 minute appointment.
 If there are any further details regarding your appointment that you feel may be helpful, please also advise the staff.
 This will ensure appointments flow smoothly with less waiting time for our patients.
 However, if you prefer not to discuss the reason for your appointment, just let our staff know.

 BOOKING OF ONLINE APPOINTMENTS

 Should you require an urgent appointment, we will always endeavour to accommodate your needs immediately, however this will generally mean that you will be slotted in between other routine appointments.
 Please be considerate of these patients that are waiting and limit the consultation to the acute problem.